• Skip to content

 (Female <25 yrs)

-Whilst there has been a small increase over time in the percentage of repeat terminations among women aged 15-24 years, the percentage in Hull has been consistently below the percentage in England (around one-quarter lower).
+Whilst there has been an increase over time in the percentage of repeat abortions among women aged 15-24 years particularly between 2020 and 2021.
+Throughout the entire period 2012 to 2021, the percentage in Hull has been consistently below the percentage in England at around one-quarter lower although is only 12% lower for 2021.

 Compared with benchmark